SFDigitalServices/sfgov/web/modules/custom/sfgov_formio/README.md

 1. Decide which type you need and go to `/node/add/form_page` or `/block/add/form`.
 2. Click the "Add Form.io" button to add the Form.io Paragraph.
 3. Add the endpoint in the Data Source field, e.g. `https://sfds.form.io/name`
-4. Add any options, such as localization, in the Form.io Render Options field.
+4. Add any options, such as localization, in the Form.io Render Options field, in JSON format.
 5. Add a URL in the Confirmation Page URL, if desired.

-## Library Definitions

-The source files and dependencies are defined in [`sfgov_formio.libraries.yml`](./sfgov_formio.libraries.yml), which defines two libraries:

-1. `sfgov_formio/formio`: The [Formio.js](https://github.com/formio/formio.js) library.
-2. `sfgov_formio/formio_sfds`: The [formio-sfds](https://github.com/SFDigitalServices/formio-sfds) library, which provides SFDS-specific templates, customizations, and theme.

-### Override Library Definitions in the Admin UI

-This module has a settings page that can be used to override the source location for each library in the administrative UI.
-This allows for easy testing, without needing codebase changes.
-To use this feature:

-1. Log in, and visit `/admin/config/services/sfgov_formio`.
-2. Enter a source for the Formio.js library, e.g. `https://unpkg.com/formiojs@4.10.0-rc.6/dist/formio.full.min.js`, or leave blank to use default.
-3. Enter a source for formio-sfds, e.g. `https://unpkg.com/formio-sfds@v4.2.0/dist/formio-sfds.standalone.js`, or leave blank to use default.
-4. Save.